-7. Identification and Control of Hazards and Other Risk I Factors 7.1 In order to identify, control, manage, eliminate, or minimise risk fa ensure that the yoghurt is fit for its intended purpose, the standard Appendix N will be used and adhered to.
-7.2 The operator ensures that the following legislative requirements:Animal Products Act 1999 Animal Products (Dairy) Regulations 2005 Animal Products (Dairy Processing Specifications) Notice 2006 Food Act 1981 Australia New Zealand Food Standards Code (FSC), Chap pter 1 - Chapter 2 General Food Standards • Food Standard 2.5.3 - Yoghurt means a fermented milk whether the standard and the standard stand here the fermentation has been carried out with lactic acid producing micro-organisms.
-1. Fermented milk may contain other foods.
-2. Micro-organisms used in the fermentation of fermen ted milk must remain viable in the product.
-3. Fermented milk and the fermented milk portion of a food containing fermented milk must contain: a.
-Protein (measured as crude protein) must be a minimum of 30g/kg b. pH must be maximum 4.5 c.
-Micro-organisms from the added culture should d be a minimum of 1,000,000 cfu/g (colony forming units) Food Standards Code Part 1.2 - Labelling and Other Infor mation Required Animal Products (Dairy Processing Specifications) Notice · are met hu: are met by: having knowledge of where to obtain an up-to-date versior referring to them frequently and if there are any changes to any processes.
-7.3 Critical control point/s (CCP): Pasteurisation 7.4 Justification for the CCP's identification: NZFSA determination, facilitated by application of Coord Alimentarious Decision Tree

-Page: 5 of 32 Date: 1 1 7.5 Critical limits to be met and the justification for those limits: The critical limits for pasteurisation are se (Milk and Milk Products Processing) Stan provides the following: The term "pasteurisation" for milk or a mil treatment according to one of the following ans (i) The holding method, by which the milk rapidly heated to a temperature of not less Celsius and not more than 66 degrees Cet that temperature for not less than 30 minus (A) immediately and rapidly reduced to 5 less in the case of milk or milk products or to 7 degrees Celsius or less in the case of (B) maintained at or below that temperature milk product is removed from the premises (ii) The high-temperature short-time meth milk or milk product is rapidly heated to a less than 72 degrees Celsius, retained at for not less than 15 seconds, and then treated in accordance with subparage of the method in paragraph (i); (iii) Any other heat treatment method that terms of bacterial reduction as methods (s than 63 deg elsius, retaine utes, and ther degrees Cels ther than crea f cream; and ure until the m es for delivery od, by which temperature that tempera graphs (A) and is as effective grees ed at n- sius or am, or nilk or ; the of not ture d (B)
+7. Identification and Control of Hazards and Other Risk F actors 7.1 In order to identify, control, manage, eliminate, or minimise risk fac ensure that the Liquid Milk is fit for its intended purpose, the stand Appendix N will be used and adhered to.
+7.2 The operator ensures that the following legislative requirements: Animal Products Act 1999 Animal Products (Dairy) Regulations 2005 Animal Products (Dairy Processing Specifications) Notice 2 Food Act 1981 Australia New Zealand Food Standards Code (FSC), Chap FCS Standard 2.5.1 - including packaged cow's milk for recrude protein) minimum 30 g/kg and skim milk: milkfat max minimum 30 g/kg FSC Part 1.2 - Labelling and Other Information Required are met by: having knowledge of where to obtain an up-to-date version refering to them frequently and if there are any changes to of them; and 7.3 Critical control point/s (CCP): Pasteurisation 7.4 Justification for the CCP's identification: NZFSA determination, facilitated by application of Codex Alimentarious Decision Tree 7.5 Critical limits to be met and the justification for those limits: Food (Milk and Milk Products Processing) Standard 2007 The term "pasteurisation" for milk or a milk product means treatment according to one of the following methods- (i) The holding method, by which the milk or milk product is rapidly heated to a temperature of not less than 63 degrees Celsius and not more than 66 degrees Celsius, retained at that temperature for not less than 30 minutes, and then- (A) immediately and rapidly reduced to 5 degrees Celsius or less in the case of milk or milk products other than cream, or to 7 degrees Celsius or less in the case of cream; and (B) maintained at or below that temperature until the milk or milk product is removed from the premises for delivery; (ii) The high-temperature short-time method, by which the milk or milk product is rapidly heated to a temperature of not less than 72 degrees Celsius, retained at that temperature for not less than 15 seconds, and then treated in accordance with subparagraphs (A) and (B) of the method in paragraph (i); (iii) Any other heat treatment method that is as effective in terms of bacterial reduction as methods (i) and (ii).

-8. RMP Document L The following is a list of ist, Respor nsibilities For an Ints that comprise d Authoris this RMP, v sation of I with their o RMP date or version at the time of re je: 6 of 3: 2 Date:
+8. RMP Document L The following is a list of ist, Respor all documer nsibilities For an Ints that comprise d Authoris this RMP, v sation of I with their o RMP date or version at the time of re je: 5 of 3 1 Date:

 Document: own documents / he template requi

-Reference (location) and title) :
+Reference (location) and title:

-Person Responsible for Implementation and Authorisation Prior to Use: Name: Signature Name: Signature:
+Person Re Implement Prior to Us sponsible for ation and Authoris e: sation Name: Signature :

 Main part of RMP (this document): Completed RMP Template

 GOP (Supporting Systems): Appendix Completed Requirements Required Attached Records Operator's own documents / records for additional products / processes / procedures Date Name a and Signature Version No.

 Design and construction of buildings, facilities and equipment A

 Potable Water в

 Cleaning and sanitation С

 Personnel competency, health and hygiene D

 Pest control E

-1 1 1 Page : 7 of 32 Date:
+s 1 - Page: 6 c f 31 Date:

 Packaging materials and ingredients (specifications, use, storage and handling) F

 Document control and record keeping G

-Traceability and inventory control Н
+Traceability and inventory control н

 Handling of non- conforming product and recall I

 Reporting J

 Operator Verification and other operational requirements К

 Process control and other operational requirements L

-HACCP Application - Yoghurt М
+HACCP Application - Liquid Milk М

 Product Safety Limits N

 Other documents:

 Site plan of physical boundaries

-Pag e: 8 of 32 Date: /
+Page e: 7 of 31 Date: /

 Water management plan

 Heat treatment plan